Research-Based Vocabulary Instruction for English Learners

 - Assessment techniques that inform strategic vocabulary instruction

 Based on CAL’s large-scale, federally-funded vocabulary research, workshop presenters describe how research-based techniques to vocabulary instruction can be incorporated into learning activities in ESL, reading and general education classes at the PreK-12 levels.

 Participants first learn about how vocabulary acquisition differs for English learners in the context of their content and language acquisition.
-Facilitators will demonstrate methods for identifying and teaching high frequency, high-utility academic vocabulary and then guide participants in developing classroom activities for introducing words with pictures and teaching words in the context of reading and literacy activities.
-Participants will learn about approaches to building student's strategic vocabulary acquisition, including incorporating learners' first languages through cognate awareness.
-Participants will then have an opportunity to apply what they learn by constructing engaging, multi-modal activities aimed at reinforcing students' vocabulary knowledge and assessments that can strategically inform classroom vocabulary and literacy instruction.
+Facilitators then demonstrate methods for identifying and teaching high frequency, high-utility academic vocabulary and then guide participants in developing classroom activities for introducing words with pictures and teaching words in the context of reading and literacy activities.
+Participants will learn about approaches to building student’s strategic vocabulary acquisition, including incorporating learners’ first languages through cognate awareness.
+Participants will then have an opportunity to construct activities aimed at reinforcing students’ vocabulary knowledge through engaging, multi-modal activities and assessment activities that can strategically inform classroom vocabulary and literacy instruction.

 - Key principles for instructing English learners in content and language development classrooms

 - Strategically selecting vocabulary words to meet individual instructional needs and content and language standards

 - Applying differentiated methods of instruction to teach various kinds of words